Star Larvae Hypothesis

 All complex organisms share a common morphology—initially.
 They acquire their distinctive, specialized adult forms as they develop.
 By retarding development, neoteny produces adults with juvenile features.
 This de-differentiation of morphology provides adaptive advantages in rapidly changing environments, including, one has to suppose, high-tech environments.

-In unstable, rapidly changing environments, neoteny enables organisms to jettison adaptations that have outlasted their usefulness.
-As for the environmental changes that promote human neoteny, technology seems to be in the mix.
+In unstable, rapidly changing environments, neoteny—retarded development—enables organisms to leave behind adaptations that have outlasted their usefulness.
+As for the environmental changes that promote human neoteny, technology seems to be a player.
 The work of anthropologist C. Loring Brace provides an example of the evolutionary effects of technology.
 Brace discovered adult human skeletal remains that are peculiarly retarded—they're toothless.
 Brace explains the connection to technology: "Human skeletal collections from the Neolithic and subsequent periods contain the remains of individuals who had survived for years in a completely edentulous [toothless] state.
 No such evidence is available for any human population that did not use pottery.
 Pounding, grinding, and milling tools also become common late in the Pleistocene . . . and it seems likely that this may also have contributed to the relaxation of Pleistocene levels of selection, which had maintained large amounts of tooth substance."
 (Brace, C. Loring, Karen R. Rosenberg, and Kevin D. Hunt, "Gradual Change in Human Tooth Size in the Late Pleistocene and Post-Pleistocene," Evolution, 41(4), 1987, pp. 705-720.
 See also, "Human Teeth, Small Already, Continue to Shrink," The New York Times, August 30, 1988.)

-Food-processing technologies reduce the need for big teeth, biology's natural grinding and milling tools.
-Big teeth become unnecessary and unable to return the metabolic investments that they require, once automation technologies, such as pounding, grinding, and milling tools, become available.
+Food-processing technologies reduce the need for big teeth, a body's natural grinding and milling tools.
+Big teeth become less necessary and might be unable to return the metabolic investments that they require, once automation technologies, such as pounding, grinding, and milling tools, become available.

 As physical capacities get extended technologically, the body parts to which they correspond atrophy, as teeth do when they compete with food-processing technologies.
 L. Frank Baum, author of the early OZ books intuited this effect.
 The tin woodsman of Oz was ordinary flesh and blood, originally.
 But as he worked his ax would rebel and chop off parts of his body.
 A tinsmith replaced each severed part until the woodsman was remade entirely of tin.
-Technology had supplanted the body completely.
+Technology had supplanted the body completely, effectively creating a robot, or at least a comprehensive prosthesis.
 Mircea Eliade cites another version of this motif, in The Two and the One:

 "The celebrated 'rope-trick' of the fakirs and conjurers creates the illusion that a rope rises very high in the sky, and the master makes his pupil climb it until he disappears from view.
 The fakir then throws his knife into the air and the young man's limbs fall, one after another, to the ground."